Sony RX100 IV versus Sony RX10 II

 Both the RX100 IV and the RX10 II have zoom lenses build in.
 The RX100 IV has a 24-70mm f/1.8-2.8 optic and the RX10 II offers a 24-200mm f/2.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the RX100 IV and RX10 II provide the same view at the wide-angle end, but the RX10 II has more tele-photo reach at the long end.
 The RX100 IV offers the faster maximum aperture.

-Both the RX100 IV and the RX10 II have been discontinued, but can regularly be found used on ebay.
-The RX100 IV was replaced by the Sony RX100 V, while the RX10 II was followed by the Sony RX10 III.
+Both the RX100 IV and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX100 IV was replaced by the Sony RX100 IV, while the RX10 II was followed by the Sony RX10 III.

 So how do things add up?
 Is the Sony RX100 IV better than the Sony RX10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.